bslatyer/bslatyer/README.md

 My ultimate goal in my career is to be a Cyber Security Engineer (CSE) or a Chief Information Security Officer (CISO).

-I am currently working in the Information Technology industry with many unique, hard-working people and the teams they form.
+I am currently looking for work in the Information Technology industry.

 ### My Website
 [https://slats.au](https://slats.au)